CI/CD on HPC¶

 The main difference to other GitLab runner is that every pipeline jobs will be scheduled as an individual HPC job on the ZIH systems.
 Therefore, an important aspect is the possibility to set Slurm parameters.
 While scheduling jobs allows to run code directly on the target system, it also means that a single pipeline has to wait for resource allocation.
 Hence, you want to restrict, which commits will run the complete pipeline, or which commits only run a part of the pipeline.

-Passing Slurm parameters¶
+Passing Slurm Parameters¶

 You can pass Slurm parameters via the variables